hadcom/AI/README.md

    npm start
    ```

 Edit `config.json` to customize the buttons, icons and hotkey.
+Provide 512x512 PNG or SVG images for the best looking icons.
 When a button has a `children` array, clicking it opens a subpage.
 Otherwise its `action` command is executed using the system shell.

+The window has no title bar and hides automatically once you release the hotkey that summoned it, mimicking Elgato's overlay.

 This repository does not bundle any binaries.
 Build Electron distributions with the tool of your choice once dependencies are installed.